 Typically held once a year in early November, this trip aims to provide delegates with a deeper understanding of the intersection of coffee, migration, and faith.
 By connecting delegates from the US and northern Mexico with the coffee farmers of southern Mexico, we hope to foster cross-cultural relationships and expand delegates’ understanding of the impact we have through our ongoing support of local, regional, and global missions.

 See how God works through partnership to create a positive change, and walk away having seen, tasted, and felt what it is like to be known and loved.
-If you are interested in participating in the 2022 trip, please contact us at email@example.com.
+Although the 2022 trip is full, we keep an interest list for the following year.
+If you are interested in participating in the 2023 trip, please contact us at email@example.com.